matanatkhalil/Voice-Controlled-Todo-App/README.md

 - HTML
 - CSS
 - Vanilla JavaScript (no frameworks)
+- Web Speech API

 ## Features
 - Add tasks by typing and pressing Enter
-- Speak tasks and app adds them to the list
+- Speak tasks and app adds them to the list as the project uses the Web Speech API for voice-controlled task input
 - Click the green circle to mark tasks as complete
 - Long tasks automatically wrap
 - "Clear Now" button to reset everything